usaid-cs/yesterday-i-learned/random.md

 1. Your amazon email is not a unique column.
 You can have multiple accounts registered using brian@gmail.com.
 1. "Don't tattoo your eyeball, you might lose your eye" - [A woman described as "retarded"](https://i.imgur.com/ZJKCY3k.jpg)
 1. Puerto Rico is the largest unincorporated territory of the United States.
 Puerto Ricans are US citizens, but are not normal voters.
-1. People spend more when their money isn't real, so [children should be taught what money is in a concrete way](https://www.youtube.com/watch?v=_VB39Jo8mAQ), like using real tokens.
 1. News agencies like the New York Times have [anonymous drops on Tor](https://www.youtube.com/watch?v=HfuZJVpNWR4) so people can submit news ("leak") anonymously.
 1. An ISO 8601 date without the year has the format `--MM-DD`.
 Standard also allows a year followed by the day number as `YYYY-DDD`.
 Therefore, it is not possible to have an ISO date displayed with just the year and month.
 1. Do not buy a (pair of) VR goggle(s).
 Their size do not justify the gimmicks that they provide.